ju2wheels/docker-ansible-core/README.md

 We do not recommend using Python 3.5 with Ansible on your controller host (the host that initially runs Ansible).

-For some of the Docker images below where the Python 3 system default version was less than 3.6, we have installed Python 3.6 in addition to the system default and used 3.6 to install Ansible.
+For the Docker images below, if the Python 3 system default version was less than 3.6, we have installed Python 3.6 in addition to the system default Python 3 version and used 3.6 to install Ansible.

 ## Available Docker Image Tags